Shashank-468/Covid-19-Detector/README.md

 Symptoms Check:-

-1. Cough
-2. Fever
-3. Age
+1. Cough 2.
+Fever 3.
+Age
-4. Body Pain
-5. Runny Nose
+4. Body Pain 5.
+Runny Nose
 6. Difficulty in Breathing
 7. Visited Abroad within 90 days

 If 4 and more than 4 symptoms match then it suggests to visit the doctor otherwise you are safe.

-Shashank Shekhar
-, you can contact on:- mbox.shashank@gmail.com
+Shashank Shekhar, you can contact on:- mbox.shashank@gmail.com